escontra/Alescontrela.github.io/_projects/viper.md

 $$r^{\mathrm{VIPER}}_t \doteq \ln p_\theta(x_{t+1}|x_{1:t}).$$

+This reward incentivizes the agent to find the most likely trajectory under the expert video distribution as modeled by the video model.
+However, the most probable sequence does not necessarily capture the distribution of behaviors we want the agent to learn.

+For example, when flipping a weighted coin with $$p(\text{heads} = 0.6)$$ 1000 times, typical sequences will count roughly 600 heads and 400 tails, in contrast to the most probable sequence of 1000 heads that will basically never be seen in practice.
+Similarly, the most likely image under a density model trained on MNIST images is often the image of only background without a digit, despite this never occurring in the dataset.
+In the reinforcement learning setting, an additional issue is that solely optimizing a dense reward such as $$r^{\mathrm{VIPER}}_t$$ can lead to early convergence to local optima.

 To overcome these challenges, we take the more principled approach of matching the agent’s trajectory distribution $$q(x_{1:T} )$$ to the sequence distribution $$p_\theta(x_{1:T} )$$ of the video model by minimizing the KL-divergence between the two distributions.
 We refer the reader to the main text for all derivations.
 The resulting reward is given by: